An Giang University: History

 With the rapid expansion of the school, news spread about the possible sale and privatization of the school, with school leadership denying the information as rumors in 2015.
-In 2019, the university became officially affiliated as a member of the VNUHCM network of universities.
+In 2019, the university became officially affiliated as a member of the Vietnam National University, Ho Chi Minh City system.

 The current rector is Dr. Võ Văn Thắng.
 AGU has 10,003 students and 815 staff members and lecturers.

 Campus

 For much of its existence, the university was a single campus near the developing downtown of Long Xuyen.
 In 2009, the university opened its north campus, which would serve as the school's primary headquarters.
 Due to its size and central location, the campus sometimes serves as a central meeting ground for the city festivals and expositions.

 Academics

 AGU has six main schools housing 36 departments and 57 degree programs.